radhikasrinivasan8/cmpe202-pentagon/HariKrishna_wiki.md

 ### XP Core Value - Simplicity

+### Week #4<br>
+The team decided on the usecases and flow of the game this week.
+To maintain Simplicity in the implementation team decided not to have some usecases as they could not be implemented in the time frame.
+Taking the Simplicity of the game into consideration,team decided to drop those usecases.

 ### Week #3<br>
 This week, Team tried few samples and scenarios of greenfoot such as backgrounTd for the game and further discussed on the feasible bakgrounds.
 Team decided to implement a simple background that can align with game design and Theme.